 It has also grown extra assorted but is nowhere near the level of heterogeneity that Python furnishes.
 So, in the race of Python vs Ruby for community Python wins.

 Ruby and Python, both are boundless in their reach in the tech world.
 Some renowned sites are the best Python Application Examples.
 Such as Google, Pinterest, Instagram, National Geographic, Mozilla Firefox, and the Washington Post have Python as their main technology.

 Similarly, Ruby on Rails is the base for developing websites for many celebrated companies.
 The list includes Apple, Twitter, Airbnb, Shopify, Github, and Groupon.

 Ruby follows Perl’s theory: “There’s more than one way to do it.”
 Hence, Ruby encompasses different approaches to accomplish an assignment.
 You may encounter undesirable complexity and obfuscation, depending on who is writing the code.

 Python follows a simple approach where simplicity has more power.
 Hence, Python’s law is, “There should be one—and preferably only one—obvious way to do it.”
 Even though Python isn’t flexible, it is surely more readable even to novices.

-Ruby’s practise has gradually decayed over time.
-In 2014, Ruby was standing at fifth spot among the top ten popular languages and in 2018, it has moved to the tenth spot.
+Ruby’s practice has gradually decayed over time.
+In 2014, Ruby was standing at the fifth spot among the top ten popular languages, and in 2018, it has moved to the tenth spot.

-However, Python has firmly maintained its prevalence and it is rising, from the fourth position in 2014 to the third in 2015 to 2018.
+However, Python has firmly maintained its prevalence and it is rising, from the fourth position in 2014 to the third from 2015 to 2018.